dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-context.md

 ## Use HttpContext from custom components

-For other framework and custom components that need access to `HttpContext`, the recommended approach is to register a dependency using the built-in [dependency injection](xref:fundamentals/dependency-injection) container.
+For other framework and custom components that require access to `HttpContext`, the recommended approach is to register a dependency using the built-in [dependency injection](xref:fundamentals/dependency-injection) container.
 The dependency injection container supplies the `IHttpContextAccessor` to any classes that declare it as a dependency in their constructors.

 ::: moniker range=">= aspnetcore-2.1"